ddoyle4/CS4032_PROJECT/README.md

 # CS4032 Distributed File System
-This repository, including the API repository located [here] here, consitutes my submission for the CS4032 project.
+This repository, including the API repository located [here], consitutes my submission for the CS4032 project.
 All of the features of the distributed system have been implemented and are described below.

 ## Setting Up